 CONFIDENTIALITY

 The University recognizes the importance of confidentiality and understands that some individuals may want their identity to remain anonymous and/or confidential when filing complaints or otherwise becoming involved in an investigation.
 In all cases, issues of confidentiality must be balanced against the University's need to investigate and take appropriate action.
 The University will respect the privacy and confidentiality of individuals involved in an investigation to the fullest extent possible.
-If you have any questions regarding confidentiality, please contact EOI.
+If you have any questions regarding confidentiality, please contact OTCR.

 REASONABLE ACCOMMODATIONS FOR A DISABILITY